willian-leoni-isi/docker-for-robotics/ros/ReadMe.md

 $ cd ros/
 $ docker exec -it ros_docker bash
 ```

-(or `docker/docker-compose-gui-nvidia.yml` in case you are running an Nvidia graphics cards and want to have hardware acceleration [with the Nvidia container runtime](https://nvidia.github.io/nvidia-container-runtime/)).
-Alternatively use the corresponding [**Visual Studio Code Dev Containers integration**](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) as described [here](https://github.com/2b-t/docker-for-robotics/blob/main/doc/VisualStudioCodeSetup.md).
-In latter case the configuration can be adjusted in `docker/docker-compose-vscode.yml`.
-Using the Docker through Visual Studio Code is much easier and is therefore recommended!

 In order to be able to run **graphical user interfaces** from inside the Docker you might have to type